Building Operations & Maintenance

 So, the next change is due in 10 days.

-The biggest benefit usage-based maintenance offers over just time-based schedules is the ability to calculate the date of next maintenance, and line up resources accordingly.
+The biggest benefit usage-based maintenance offers over just time-based schedules is the ability to calculate the date of the next maintenance and line up resources accordingly.

-Predictive maintenance gathers information from various sensors such for vibration, gas, humidity, temperature, security, and pressure sensors.
+Predictive maintenance gathers information from various IoT sensors for vibration, gas, humidity, temperature, security, and pressure data.

-These sensors are typically found on sensitive equipment, which send data to a predictive maintenance software that can trigger maintenance work orders in case the equipment needs inspections, repairs, or upgrades.
+These sensors are typically found on sensitive equipment, which sends data to predictive maintenance software that can trigger maintenance work orders in case the equipment needs inspections, repairs, or upgrades.

 Predictive maintenance helps monitor the health of essential machinery, track their performance, and detect defects in advance to prevent unexpected equipment failures.

-It analyzes equipment performance, assesses operational breakdowns and risks to forecast potential timing of an asset failure and possible operational conditions up to the time of failure.
-Therefore, the more Artificial Intelligence becomes familiar with your machines, the less you spend on expense reactive maintenance.
+It analyzes equipment performance and assesses operational breakdowns and risks to forecast the potential timing of an asset failure and possible operational conditions up to the time of failure.
+Therefore, the more Artificial Intelligence becomes familiar with your machines, the less you spend on expensive reactive maintenance.

 Software for prescriptive maintenance helps analyze asset performance, make recommendations and project outcomes, and trigger and monitor maintenance work orders all by itself.